mebobby2/scheme-interpres/README.md

 * In general, use >> if the actions don't return a value, >>= if you'll be immediately passing that value into the next action, and do-notation otherwise.

+>>= passes the result of the expression on the left as an argument to the expression on the right, in a way that respects the context the argument and function use

+>> is used to order the evaluation of expressions within some context; it makes evaluation of the right depend on the evaluation of the left

 * Each line of a do-block must have the same type

 * ```parseNumber = liftM (Number . read) $ many1 digit```